huynguy-db/arcion-docs/content/docs/source-setup/MySQL.md

 `fetch-create-sql`</dt>
 <dd>
-This is a boolean parameter supporting the following two values:
+A boolean parameter supporting the following two values:

 - **`true`**.
 Replicant replicates the generated columns to the target without skipping data types and functions.
 This means that the tables possess the same definitions as the source.
 - **`false`**.
 Replicant replicates generated columns with the following characteristics: